 The following Property Q&A provides comprehensive and up to date legal information covering:

-The government guidance Practice guide 6: devolution on the death of a registered proprietor provides (at para [2.3]) that the personal representative of a deceased sole proprietor of a charge or mortgage may, without first being registered themselves in that capacity, apply to cancel t
+The government guidance Practice guide 6: devolution on the death of a registered proprietor provides (at para [2.3]) that the personal representative of a deceased sole proprietor of a charge or mortgage may, without first being registered themselves in that

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.